eggplantzzz/eth-query/README.md

 # eth-query

-This is a tool for retrieving a report on the last n blocks written to the ethereum blockchain.
-The report contains the amount of ether transferred in those blocks, the number of unique addresses sending and receiving ether and the number of those addresses that were contract addresses.
+This is a tool for retrieving a report on the last *n* blocks written to the ethereum blockchain.
+The report contains information about the amount of ether transferred in those blocks as well as the addresses sending and receiving ether.

 Installing
 ----------